Maheer96/BaseScript/content/JavaScript/An Introduction.md

 > [!Question] An Introduction?
 > We think it's important to understand the context and functionality of a language before delving into it.
-This way, you're familiar with the reason the entire language was built, its use cases and practicality, as well as its historical and linguistic evolution! <br><br> In the case of JavaScript, there are quite a few concepts you should familiarize yourself with prior to taking a dive into it.
-Understanding the web-related theory underpinning JavaScript is useful when considering general front-end development.
-More on this will be discussed later.
+This way, you're familiar with the reason the entire language was built, its use cases and practicality, as well as its historical and linguistic evolution! <br><br> In the case of JavaScript, there are quite a few concepts you should familiarize yourself with before diving into it.
+Understanding the web-related theory underpinning JavaScript is useful for general front-end development.

 ## What is JavaScript?

 [**JavaScript**](https://www.javascript.com/) is a [high-level](https://en.wikipedia.org/wiki/High-level_programming_language#:~:text=Examples%20of%20high%2Dlevel%20programming,low%2Dlevel%20are%20inherently%20relative.) scripting/programming language used to integrate complex features on websites.
 Among a few other languages you may recognize — Python, SQL, C#, and JavaScript are some of the most utilized programming languages in the world.
 In fact, JavaScript _<u>is</u>_ the most utilized language globally!
 Now, why is that the case?
 What makes JavaScript so special?

-Created for the first [browser war](https://en.wikipedia.org/wiki/Browser_wars) in the mid-1990s, JavaScript was a programming language dedicated to driving the now-discontinued [Netscape Navigator](https://en.wikipedia.org/wiki/Netscape_Navigator) web browser ahead in the race against its rival, Microsoft's Internet Explorer.
+Created for the first [browser war](https://en.wikipedia.org/wiki/Browser_wars) in the mid-1990s, JavaScript was a programming language created to drive the now-discontinued [Netscape Navigator](https://en.wikipedia.org/wiki/Netscape_Navigator) web browser ahead in the race against its rival, Microsoft's Internet Explorer.

 > [!abstract] Did you know?
 > JavaScript was originally called LiveScript, but was renamed to JavaScript to capitalize on the popularity of Java.
 The initial prototype of JavaScript, _Mocha_, was developed by Brendan Eich in just ten days!